Topological Structures of Large Scale Interacting Systems via Uniform Functions and Forms: Introduction

 Moreover, a choice of a fundamental domain for the action of $G$ on $X$ gives a natural decomposition

 of $\bbR$-linear spaces. \end{thmint}

 If the rank of the maximal abelian quotient $\Group^\ab$ of $\Group$ is finite, then we have the following.

 \begin{corint}[=Corollary \ref{cor: main}] Let the assumptions be as in Theorem \ref{thm: A}.
 Moreover, suppose that $G^\ab$ is of finite rank $d$.
-If we fix a generator of the free part of $G^\ab$, then we have an isomorphism $ H^1\bigl(G,\Consv^\phi(S)\bigr) \cong \bigoplus_{\indj=1}^d\Consv^\phi(S). $ A choice of a fundamental domain of $X$ for the action of $\Group$ gives a decomposition
+If we fix a generator of the free part of $G^\ab$, then we have an isomorphism $ \Hom(G,\Consv^\phi(S)) \cong \bigoplus_{\indj=1}^d\Consv^\phi(S). $ A choice of a fundamental domain of $X$ for the action of $\Group$ gives a decomposition

 \end{corint} The decomposition \eqref{eq: V0} decomposes any shift-invariant closed uniform form in $\cC$ as a unique sum of a form in $\cE$, closed forms whose potential are shift-invariant uniform functions, and a form obtained as the image with respect to the isomorphism \eqref{eq: V0} of elements in $\bigoplus_{\indj=1}^d\Consv^\phi(S)$.
-The space $\cE$ corresponds to the part which averages out to \textit{zero} when taking a proper space-time scaling limit.
+The space $\cE$ corresponds to the part which averages out to \textit{zero} when taking a proper space-time scaling limit and so does not appear in the hydrodynamic limit.
 Hence the decomposition theorem implies that the macroscopic property of our model may be completely expressed in terms of forms arising from the space $\bigoplus_{\indj=1}^d\Consv^\phi(S)$, which are related to the flow of conserved quantities in each of the directions induced by the action of the group $\Group$.

-In addition to the geometric data $(X,S,\phi)$, if we fix a transition rate, then this gives a shift-invariant equilibrium measure on the configuration space and a compatible inner product on the space of forms.
+In addition to the geometric data $(X,S,\phi)$, if we fix a suitable transition rate, then this gives a shift-invariant equilibrium measure on the configuration space and a compatible inner product on the space of forms.
 If we consider the case when the locale is the Euclidean lattice $X=(\bbZ^d,\bbE^d)$ with standard translation by the group $G=\bbZ^d$, and if $(S,\phi)$ is the exclusion process of Example \ref{example: interactions} (1), a typical choice of a transition rate gives rise to the product measure $\nu=\mu_p^{\otimes \bbZ^d}$ on $\State=\{0,1\}^{\bbZ^d}$, where $\mu_p$ is the probability measure on $S=\{0,1\}$ given by

 for some real number $0<p<1$.
 We denote by $L^2(\nu)$ the usual $L^2$-space of square integrable functions on $\{0,1\}^{\bbZ^d}$ with respect to the measure $\nu$.
 The space of local functions $C_\loc(\{0,1\}^{\bbZ^d})$ is known to be a dense subspace of $L^2(\nu)$.
 We let $\xi\colon \{0,1\}\rightarrow\bbN$ be the conserved quantity given by $\xi(s)=s$, which gives a basis of $\Consv^\phi(\{0,1\})$.
 For any $x\in X$, we let $\xi_x\colon\{0,1\}^{\bbZ^d}\rightarrow\bbR$ be the function defined by $\xi_x(\state)\coloneqq \eta_x$ for any $\state=(\eta_x)\in\{0,1\}^{\bbZ^d}$.
 For any $x=(x_j)\in\bbZ^d$, denote by $\tau_x$ the translation of $(\bbZ^d,\bbE^d)$ by $x$.
 In this case, Varadhan's decomposition of shift-invariant closed $L^2$-forms proved by Funaki, Uchiyama and Yau is the following.